Body: Hatchback Year: 17/17

 Ten Second Review

-The 308 SW rides on the same chassis as the hatch and is all about refinement and a relaxed gait.
-The suspension carries no great surprises, with a standard front strut and rear torsion beam arrangement.
-Peugeot has fitted rear trailing arms that allow greater longitudinal arc in the wheel travel.
-It sounds esoteric but it makes for a smoother ride when the rear wheels hit ridges or bumps.
-The electrically-assisted power steering is geared towards ease of use rather than detailed feedback but perhaps that's just as well.
-It makes the 308 SW very comfortable around town in the sort of usage it will mostly see.
-Onto engines.
-It's nice to report that the changes made to this revised 308 SW are more than skin-deep.
+It's nice to report that the changes made to this 308 are more than skin-deep.
 There's an all-new 1.5-litre BlueHDi 130 desel engine for example.
 And if you're able to stretch up to the 2.0-litre BlueHDi 180 diesel powerplant at the top of the range, you'll now find it mated to an all-new 8-speed automatic transmission.
 The brand says that its 1.2-litre three cylinder PureTech petrol engine has been extensively revised too, in pursuit of extra efficiency.
 Otherwise, it's as you were.
 Most will want the 1.6-litre BlueHDi unit, which comes in either 100 or 120bhp guises.
 There's also a 2.0-litre BlueHDi engine, offered with either 150 or 180bhp.
 For petrol people, the engine line-up opens with an 82bhp, 1.2-litre three-cylinder PureTech unit, then there's a choice of either 110 or 130bhp versions of this same engine further up the range.
 Across the line-up, transmissions are fairly standard fare, with five and six-speed manuals or a six-speed torque-converter automatic.
-If you want something sparkier, there's a warmed-up GT model.
+If you want something sparkier, there's a choice of the warmed-up GT model or the full-fat GTi hot hatch.
+The GT variant gets the older petrol 1.6-litre THP unit in 205bhp guise or the 2.0 BlueHDi 180 diesel unit.
+Go for the GTi and there's a 270bhp version of the 1.6 THP petrol powerplant.
+Dynamically, the 308 has never really been a car for the hard charger.
+Instead, it's a family hatchback that's more about refinement and a relaxed gait.
+The suspension carries no great surprises, with a standard front strut and rear torsion beam arrangement.
+Peugeot has fitted rear trailing arms that allow greater longitudinal arc in the wheel travel.
+It sounds esoteric but it makes for a smoother ride when the rear wheels hit ridges or bumps.
+The electrically-assisted power steering is geared towards ease of use rather than detailed feedback but perhaps that's just as well.
+It makes the 308 very comfortable around town in the sort of usage it will mostly see.

 Design and Build

 This revised 308 features a sleeker bonnet that flows into a vertical grille that has a central Lion badge and the 'Peugeot' name sculpted into the upper trim.
 The revised elliptical headlights come with integrated daytime running light LEDs to produce a distinctive front light signature.
 Other design-led changes include a re-styled front bumper with three lower grille openings to ensure effective engine cooling, while the rear lamps show a smart three-claw light signature.
 Plusher variants all feature a large glass roof as standard.
-Despite that arcing roofline, there's plenty of space in the back.
-The boot below the parcel shelf is a respectable 660-litres, which includes 70-litres of storage under the floor.
-You also get so-called Magic Flat rear seats which allow instant folding of both parts of the rear seat using levers accessible on the sides of the boot.
-Thanks to the automatic lowering of the rear seat cushions, the result is a flat floor and 1,660-litres of luggage space.
-Not enough for the extra third row seating that pevious models used to have though.
-The boot aperture has a width of up to 106cm and a length to the rear seat backs of 107cm.
-It has vertical side walls with minimal wheel arch intrusion and the load sill is among the lowest of any estate car.
+Otherwise, things are much as before, this car exhibiting a mature, confident look.
+It's not trying too hard.
+We like that.
 The interior retains the 'i-Cockpit' design that sees the driver looking the instruments over the top of the steering wheel.
 As before, there's also a 9.7-inch centre dash colour monitor incorporating 'Mirror Screen' technology which allows you to connect in your smartphone using the 'Android Auto'/'MirrorLink' or 'Apple CarPlay' systems.
-There's aso a faster-acting navigation system with voice control that connects into the TomTom real time traffic monitoring service.
+There's also a faster-acting navigation system with voice control that connects into the TomTom real time traffic monitoring service.
+Other features are as before.
+The contra-rotating rev counter is a neat touch, the oversized manual gear knob less so.
+Space all round is more than adequate and the 470-litre boot is excellent.
+If you need more space, there's a 308 SW estate variant with a 660-litre boot extendable to 1,660-litres with the rear bench folded.

 Market and Model